localz/Spotz3-Android-SDK/README.md

 How to use the SDK
 ==================

-**Starting with release 3.0.0 of the SDK, devices that do not support Bluetooth Low Energy (generally Android 4.3 API level 18 or newer) are still able to make use of the Spotz SDK**.
-However, only spots defined by either a Geofence or NFC can be triggered.
+**Starting with release 3.0.2 of the SDK, devices that do not support Bluetooth Low Energy (generally Android 4.3 API level 18 or newer) are still able to make use of the Spotz SDK**.
+But only Geofence and NFC spots can be triggered.

 There are only 3 actions to implement - **initialize**, **scan**, and **listen**!